permaweb/ao-permaweb/README.md

-# AO Permaweb Monorepo
+# AO Permaweb

 This monorepo contains various services and protocols for interacting with the Permaweb.
 Below is an overview of the included services and protocols.

 ## Services / Protocols

+### 1. Personal Processes

+A Personal Process, or Zone, is a user's highly configurable and customizable AO Process that supports a wide range of functionality across the AO and Arweave Permaweb.
+The goal is to design and use installable AO Package Manager (APM) packages that enable the different capabilities and features.

-### 1. Assets
+### 2. Assets

 This service allows you to create and fetch assets on the Permaweb.
 It provides APIs to upload new assets and retrieve existing ones.

-### 2. Collections
+### 3. Collections

 The collections service enables you to group assets into collections.
 This can be useful for organizing related assets and managing them as a single entity.

-### 3. Profiles
-The profiles service allows users to create and manage their profiles on the Permaweb.
-Profiles can include user information, preferences, and other metadata.

-## API
+## SDK

-An API is provided to expose all of the functionality of the services and protocols mentioned above.
-This API allows for easy integration with other applications and services.
+An SDK is provided to expose all of the functionality of the services and protocols mentioned above.
+This SDK allows for easy integration with other applications and services.

+## Packages

+### 1. Key-Value Store

+The key-value store package provides a way to store and retrieve key-value pairs inside AO processes.

+### 2. Asset Manager

+The asset manager package provides a way to manage assets on the Permaweb.